 The bill amends and reenacts specific provisions of Louisiana's unemployment compensation laws, specifically R.S.
 23:1541(A) and 1576.
-It establishes that the administrator must provide a statement to employers regarding benefits charged to their experience-rating records within ninety days after each calendar quarter.
+It establishes that the administrator must provide employers with a statement of benefits charged to their experience-rating record within ninety days after each calendar quarter.
 Employers have thirty days to contest these charges after receiving the notice.
 Notably, the bill removes the previous stipulation that benefits paid to employees under certain executive orders would not affect employers' experience-rating records.

 Statutes affected: